-As an Indigenous speaker, Sheree holds high school students in the palm of her hand as she stands as a role model having supported herself through the VCE and university and becoming one of Victoria’s first Indigenous midwives.
+As an Indigenous speaker, Skye holds high school students in the palm of her hand as she stands as a role model having supported herself through the VCE and university and becoming one of Victoria’s first Indigenous midwives.
 Her raw, sometimes funny, sometimes painful storytelling prevails her incredible resilience, strength and drive to do her part to make the world better.
-Sheree projected what it was like growing up as a queer Aboriginal woman in a small town built on racism and homophobia through her one woman show Pilepileta at the 2018 Fringe Festival.
+Skye projected what it was like growing up as a queer Aboriginal woman in a small town built on racism and homophobia through her one-woman show Pilepileta at the 2018 Fringe Festival.
 She is an Indigenous speaker who inspires all.

 “… a unique performer who will move you and make you feel uncomfortable but loved and welcome at the same time.
 She is stunningly beautiful and is able to communicate deeply important information in a way that will leave you speechless.”
 Vick, Fitzroy, Victoria

-Click on the speech titles below to these popular speech summaries, or ask Sheree to create brand new content especially for your school and your students.
+Click on the speech titles below to these popular speech summaries, or ask Skye to create brand new content especially for your school and your students.

 Curriculum references: Health, Science and Biology, Personal Development